namitkaku/amitfitness.com-devwebsite/README.md

 # amitfitness.com-devwebsite
-This site is regarding Gym here you can also purchase supplements by online payment.
+This site is regarding Competition Classes where students can get genuine informmation related to any government exams.